SaalihaSiddeek/sales_analysis_system/README.md

-# Sampath Food City (PVT) Ltd - Sales Data Analysis System
+# Sales Data Analysis System

-This command-line interface-based sales data analysis system has been developed for Sampath Food City (PVT) Ltd, one of the largest supermarket networks in Sri Lanka.
-The system is designed to automate and improve the monthly sales data analysis process, eliminating inefficiencies and errors associated with the company's previous manual system.
-It is developed using Python and utilizes a strategy-based approach for different types of analyses.
+This command-line interface-based sales data analysis system has been developed for a large supermarket network.
+The system is designed to automate and enhance the monthly sales data analysis process, addressing inefficiencies and errors that existed in the previous manual system.
+It is built using Python and implements a strategy-based approach to perform various types of sales analyses efficiently.

 ## Key Features:
 The system provides the following key functionalities: